Nassiri37/Nass/README.md

 # nass-rentals
 Scooter / Bicycle / Boat Rental with multiple location configuration

+This is my first ever script so if the code is a bit wonky go easy on me!

 I was looking for something similar to this but just couldnt find anything All this is a free basic and open source bike / scooter / boat rental script that allows for multiple locations and to return the bike/scooter/boats!